emberjs/rfcs/text/0964-deprecate-legacy-request-support.md

 ## How we teach this

+- API Docs should remove usage examples of older patterns, replacing them with newer patterns.
+Ensure consistency before deprecating.
-- API Docs, guides, and the tutorial should remove usage examples of older patterns, replacing them with newer patterns.
+- Guides, and the Tutorial should remove usage examples of older patterns, replacing them with newer patterns.
+- We do not activate this deprecation until at least the tutorial has been updated to new patterns

 ## Drawbacks